 Powder Free disposable gloves go through a process called chlorination, making them less form fitting and easier to don and remove.
 This process can reduce grip and make them harder to remove quickly.

 Glove Grade & Standards

 Glove Grade is determined by measuring Acceptance Quality Limit or AQL

-Medical Gloves & Exam Gloves have an AQL of 1.5
+Medical Gloves & Exam require a 1.5 AQL or lower

 How can I tell if a glove is rated for food contact?